qwerty12/X250-Hackintosh/README.md

 * [Lilu](https://github.com/acidanthera/Lilu/releases) (1.3.5)

-* [CPUFriend](https://github.com/acidanthera/CPUFriend/releases) (Optional.
-I would install this after installing macOS.
-If installed and using the recommended `MacBookAir7,2` SMBIOS profile, the processor will idle at 800 MHz instead of 1.3 GHz.
-This was done with the i5-5300U that's in my X250 in mind, so perhaps don't install this kext if you have a different processor?)
-(1.1.6)

 * [IntelMausiEthernet](https://github.com/Mieze/IntelMausiEthernet/releases) - even if you don't plan on using the Ethernet card, it helps with iCloud etc. if the Ethernet card corresponds to the `en0` device on the system (2.4.1d1)

 * You can optionally install the modified [LiluFriend](https://github.com/PMheart/LiluFriend) (dependencies added for the Lilu-dependent kexts recommended in this writeup) kext included in this repository.
 It's not needed when using Clover to load Lilu and Lilu plugin kexts, but should you wish to move everything to /Library/Extensions, you'll find it a huge help